What is gout?

 - Certain illnesses.

 Flares typically get better over a week or two.
 In between flares, you usually don’t have symptoms.
 Some people may have frequent flares, while others may not have another flare for years.
-However, over time, if left untreated, your flares may last longer and happen more often.
+However, over time, if left untreated, your flares may happen more often and last longer.

 Some people with gout may be more likely to develop other conditions or complications, especially with the heart and kidneys.